Jbleezy/BO1-Reimagined/README.md

 * The player that is closest to a zombie that is killed from the Centrifuge gets the kill

 ### Flinger (Call of the Dead)
-* Zombies flung now count as kills
+* Zombies flung now count as actual kills

 ### Spikes (Shangri-La)
 * Deal 50 damage to players